Anthony Johnson Jr.: Green Bay Packers

 Johnson was selected in the seventh round, 242nd overall, by the Green Bay Packers in the 2023 NFL draft.
-The pick had originally belonged to the Jacksonville Jaguars, but was traded to the packers in August 2022 for offensive lineman Cole Van Lanen.
+The pick had originally belonged to the Jacksonville Jaguars, but was traded to the Packers in August 2022 for offensive lineman Cole Van Lanen.
 Johnson signed his rookie contract on May 5.

-On August 11, 2023, Johnson made his NFL preseason debut with the Packers in a 36–19 victory against the Cincinnati Bengals.
-In that game he finished with five total tackles four of which were solo tackles.
-After three preseason games Johnson finished with nine total tackles five of which were solo tackles.

-Johnson would not make his NFL regular season debut until week seven in a 17–19 loss against the Denver Broncos.
-He only played 15 snaps during the game, 11 of them being on special teams.
-He would not record a stat.
-Johnson would make his first career start in week 9 against the Los Angeles Rams, covering for injured safety Rudy Ford.
-This turned out to be Johnson's "breakout game", as in the fourth quarter Rams quarterback Brett Rypien's pass intended for receiver Cooper Kupp was tipped by Packer's Jaire Alexander.
-This allowed Johnson to make a play on the ball and come down with the interception.
-Johnson would finish the game with two pass deflections, one tackle, one interception and played every defensive snap as Green Bay went on to win 20–3.
-Johnson's best game of the year however came in week 12 on Thanksgiving day in a 29–22 win over the NFC North rival Detroit Lions.
-He finished with eight total tackles and one pass deflection.
+Johnson made his NFL regular season debut in Week 7 in a 17–19 loss against the Denver Broncos.
+He played 15 snaps during the game, 11 of them being on special teams.
+Johnson made his first career start in Week 9 against the Los Angeles Rams, covering for injured safety Rudy Ford.
+He played every defensive snap in the game, finishing with two pass deflections, one tackle, and one interception as Green Bay went on to win 20–3.

-Johnson remained on the Packers roster through the entire 2024 preseason, but was ultimately released by the team on cutdown day, August 27, 2024.
+Johnson was released as part of final roster cuts on August 27, 2024.

 New York Giants

-After being cut by the Packers, Johnson was claimed off waivers by the New York Giants on August 28, 2024.
+Johnson was claimed off waivers by the New York Giants on August 28, 2024.
 He was active for 9 games in the 2024 season, where he was primarily used as a special teams player.
 He would eventually record 21 snaps on defense, all of them coming in the last two games of the season.

 On July 22, 2025, Johnson was waived by the Giants after a failed physical.
-After clearing waivers, he reverted to Giants' reserve/PUP list on July 23.
+He cleared waivers the next day, reverting to the reserve/PUP list on July 23.
+After spending the 2025 season on injured reserve, Johnson was released by the team on March 10, 2026.

+Chicago Bears

+On May 21, 2026, Johnson signed with the Chicago Bears.
+On August 30, he was waived as part of final roster cuts.
+He was re-signed to the practice squad on September 10.